 Water Pollution Abatement Plan

-A water pollution abatement plan (WPAP) is required for any regulated activity proposed on the Edwards Aquifer recharge zone.
-This includes any construction-related activity on the recharge zone, such as, but not limited to:
+A water pollution abatement plan is required for any regulated activity proposed in the Edwards Aquifer recharge zone.
+This includes any construction-related activity, such as:

-- clearing, excavation, or any other activities that alter or disturb the topographic, geologic, or existing recharge characteristics of a site; or
+- clearing, excavation, or any other activities that alter or disturb the topographic, geologic, or existing recharge characteristics of a site

-- any other activities which may pose a potential for contaminating the Edwards Aquifer and hydrologically connected surface streams.
+- any other activities with a potential for contaminating the Edwards Aquifer and hydrologically connected surface streams

-The fee is based on the project area in acres, and the type of development (one single-family dwelling; multiple single-family residential or parks; and nonresidential).
+The fee is based on the project area in acres, and the type of development (one single-family dwelling; multiple single-family residential or parks; or nonresidential).
 The minimum fee is $650; the maximum, $10,000.

-A WPAP must be submitted for review and approved prior to the commencement of construction or other regulated activies.
+A WPAP must be submitted for review and approved prior to the commencement of construction or other regulated activities.

-WPAPs are not required in the Edwards Aquifer recharge zone for existing sites, unless the sites are being modified.
-Also, a WPAP is not required for projects in the Edwards Aquifer transition zone.
+WPAPs are not required in the Edwards Aquifer recharge zone for existing sites, unless the sites are being modified, nor for projects in the Edwards Aquifer transition zone.